pedrolucasp/kind-examples/README.md

 ```

 Great, we can see that we have one backend running on the first worker node, and
-our frontend was allocated to the fourth worker node.
-We can also check the
+our frontend was scheduled to the fourth one.
+Now let's check on the Ingress
-status of the ingress controller by running:
+controller:

 ```bash
 % kubectl get pods -n ingress-nginx -o wide